adamk72/consulting_website/blog/speaking/how-to-write-a-speech.md

 - Write some more.
 - Do more research and more writing.
 Continually go deeper.
 - Trim.
 Parse.
 Pick favorites.
 Pick a theme.
 Pick a flavor.
-- Do a 1st draft -- the writing before was not a draft.
+- Do a 1st draft &mdash; the writing before was not a draft.
 It was just thinking on paper anyway.
 - Daydream.
 - Either keep going, <em>or</em> throw it all out and start over.
 If you keep going, it's time to get serious.
 - Read your 1st draft out loud, standing up.